karuppiah7890/kube-tmuxp-config-gen/LEARNINGS.md

 This is a list of my findings and learnings while building a Golang project, also a port of an existing project

 * [urfave/cli](https://github.com/urfave/cli) - Helper for creating Golang CLI apps
 * [ghodss/yaml](https://github.com/ghodss/yaml) - Golang Library for serializing and deserializing yaml.
 [Libraries.io Page](https://libraries.io/go/github.com%2Fghodss%2Fyaml) A lot of packages use this library.
 Even Kubernetes uses this package!
+* [go-bindata/go-bindata](https://github.com/go-bindata/go-bindata) - Convert any file into a manageable Go source code.
+This helped me to embed a template yaml in the static binary 😄 The template yaml wasn't gonna change and was a static input for the tool, so I had to just embed it instead of taking it as input from the user.
+This yaml is nothing but the the tmuxp config yaml template which when put together with some values based on user input becomes a tmuxp config for the user.